 The Yukon Territory has a herd of over twelve hundred animals, and these can be found around Aishihik Lake.

 Wood Buffalo National Park, now the largest in Canada, had a population of just two hundred, but by the mid-1920s, the number had risen to almost fifteen hundred.
 The increase in numbers was wiped out between 1925 and 1927 when seven thousand plains bison were moved into the park from Buffalo National Park.

 The increase in numbers led to the two subspecies being hybridized, and by the 1940s wood, bison were thought almost extinct.
-Seventeen years later in 1957, a small herd of wood bison was found.
+Seventeen years later, in 1957, a small herd of wood bison was found.
 Some of this herd were moved to two different territories.
 The first was moved to Mackenzie Bison Sanctuary in the Northwest Territories; the second was moved to Elk Island National Park.
 There are thought to be up to 7,000 wood bison in Canada presently.

 A smaller group of plains bison were also established in Banff National Park in 1898.
 They were kept here as a paddock display herd.
-Although no longer there, a new wild population were bought to Banff in 2017.
+Although no longer there, a new wild population was bought to Banff in 2017.

 Bison live on prairies and plains and in river valleys.
-They prefer open grasslands, scrubland, and sagebrush, although will venture into lightly wooded areas.
+They prefer open grasslands, scrubland, and sagebrush, although they will venture into lightly wooded areas.
 They will also roam into mountainous regions but are not an animal that likes high altitudes.
 They can sometimes be found grazing up to ten thousand feet above sea level.
 They will not graze on steep slopes in hilly or mountainous regions.

 How Many Bison are in the United States?

 The population of bison in the United States has increased dramatically from the late 1800s.
 Although wild bison are still not even a fraction of the level they were in that time, there are approximately five hundred thousand currently in the country.